 Fast forward to 2022 and there are now 262 IBCPC member teams, across 32 countries and six continents with approximately 10,000 individual paddlers.

 IBCPC is the world leading body for breast cancer dragon boat paddling, we are associate members of International Dragon Boat Federation (IDBF) where IBCPC have a seat at the Council table which enables us to promote dragon boat paddling for breast cancer survivors across the globe.

 Our philosophy is that no one is left on the dock and therefore there are paddlers ranging from those who just want to have a quiet fun paddle right through to those who want to be competitive.
 The competitiveness of some of those member teams was highlighted by the number of entries for the 2020 IDBF Club Crew World Championships with a record number of 22 teams across 10 countries entered.

 The first international breast cancer festival was in Canada in 2005 with Australia proudly hosting the next one in 2007.
 Since then paddlers have participated in IBCPC Festivals in Peterborough (Canada) 2010, Sarasota (Florida USA) 2014 and Florence (Italy) 2018.
 New Zealand will be hosting the next Festival in 2022.
 Each Festival provides breast cancer survivors with the opportunity to network, attend workshops, paddle and celebrate life!

 We appreciate that we still have a lot of work to do to cover those corners of the globe in which we are not represented but we are deeply heartened by the growth that we are seeing even in countries that have been established for a long time.

-We believe really strongly that exercise is medicine, this is our mantra, and that through exercise and particularly participation in a dragon boat paddling team that these survivors both female and male can regain that part of their lives that they lost through a diagnosis of breast cancer.
+The IBCPC strongly believes that "Exercise is Medicine".
+Through exercise and participation in dragon boat paddling, breast cancer survivors, both female and male, can regain that part of their lives that they lost through a diagnosis of breast cancer.